 Ans: All the banks/branches, who have NRI Banking facilities, provide Seafarer Bank Account (NRE Account) facilities to mariners.
 On the websites of all the banks the standard and simple process is available to open seafarer (NRE) Bank account.
 There are some basic documents requirement for opening a Seafarer (NRE) bank account.
 Some of documents are valid passport copy, valid visa, continuous discharge certificate (CDC), self declaration etc.

-Q: I am a searfarer, merchant navy employee.
+Q: I am a seafarer, merchant navy employee.
 Whether new amendments, as passed through Budget 2020 wrt Residential Status, will impact my taxation in India?

 Ans: Reference to present settled position (as per CBDT circular) and the condition of Rs 15 Lakh, the Budget 2020 amendments in Residential Status should not affect the Seafarer taxation.
 As per the final rules passed via Budget 2020, the new rules (120 days stay in India for resident category) shall be applicable to those who have taxable income in India for more than Rs 15 Lakh.
 Hence, seafarer should be exempted from new rule of 120 days stay and they can still fall in 182 days rule if their total income from Indian sources is less than Rs 15 Lakh.
 However, seafarer must consult with their CA or Tax Consultant to understand their taxation as per their facts.

 Q: Whether Seafarer, Mariner or merchant navy employee need to file ITR in India?
-What is the due date for ITR filing in India for FY 2019-20?
-Can I file ITR for FY 2018-19 and earlier years now?
-What are the documents required for filing ITR by Seafarere?
+What is the due date for ITR filing in India for FY 2020-21?
+Can I still file ITR for FY 2019-20 and earlier years now?
+What are the documents required for filing ITR by Seafarer?

-Ans: Other than Ship Income, Seafarer may have different sources of Income in India e.g. Bank Interest Income, Mutual Fund or Shares Capital Gain, Rental Income etc. Otherwise, also, since seafarer incurs many financial transactions in India, which gets reported to IT Department directly or indirectly, it is advisable that seafarer must file an ITR in India.
+Ans: Other than Ship Income, Seafarer may have different sources of Income in India e.g. Bank Interest Income, Mutual Fund or Shares Capital Gain, Rental Income, Dividend Income etc. Otherwise, also, since seafarer incurs many financial transactions in India, which gets reported to IT Department directly or indirectly, it is advisable that seafarer must file an ITR in India.
 This also work as a tax record for them as they do not file tax return in any other country.
 There are various benefits of filing ITR in India, which applies to seafarer, mariner as well.
 General Due date for ITR filing in India for seafarer is July 31, of assessment year.
-However, for FY 2019-20 due date has been extended to November 30, 2020.
-If any seafarer has missed filing of ITR for earlier years then there is an extended time available for filing FY 2018-19 ITR till July 31, 2020.
+Hence, for FY 2020-21 ITR can be submitted by July 31, 2021, which is now extended to Dec 31, 2021.
+Further, If any seafarer has missed filing of ITR for earlier years then there is an extended time available for filing FY 2019-20 ITR till May 31, 2021.
 ITR for FY 2017-18 or earlier years cannot be filed, however, if there is a refund due, then an application can be submitted with specified authority for condonation and accordingly ITR can be filed for those earlier years.
 Documents for filing of ITR can be arranged by the Seafarer according to components of their Income.
 Here is a brief list of documents and processes of ITR filing, which seafarer can arrange according to their income components.
 Further to this, though their ship income may be falling out of the Indian taxation, they must keep a full record of their Ship income to counter any tax query by the Income Tax Department in India.
 They should also keep a clear record of their passport with India leaving and entry records.

 Q: What will be the tax status of Seafarer, Merchant navy employee if their stay in India exceeds 181 days during Financial Year 2020-21 due to corona virus?
 What will be the impact of covid 19 on seafarer taxation if they could not go back to ship due to corona virus conditions and their stay in India exceeds 181 days during the year?